LangGraph runtime authorization

 Add veto.guard() to each tool

 Call veto.guard() at the top of each tool function.
-Your graph topology, checkpointing, and state management stay untouched.
+The policy check sits at the tool boundary, so graph topology and checkpointing stay outside the policy surface.

 What Veto covers for LangGraph agents